Real or not? Bullpen means Yankees will win AL East, Darvish on the block

 72. Aroldis Chapman, .282

 The two "bad" relievers are Betances and Chapman, and they've combined to allow one home run in 54⅔ innings.
-This kind of depth is incredible and while Sabathia didn't like being pulled two outs from a victory, Girardi is going to ride this crew hard down the stretch.
+This kind of depth is incredible, and while Sabathia didn't like being pulled two outs from a victory, Girardi is going to ride this crew hard down the stretch.

 The Rays acquired Lucas Duda on Thursday and we'll see if the Red Sox add a bat as well, but in what should be a close three-team race, I like the bullpen to carry the Yankees to a division title ... with maybe some help from a new starting pitcher, because reports suggested the Rangers have decided to trade Yu Darvish: